Scientist Sparks Discovery and Spreads Awareness of STEM through Volunteerism

 Let’s talk about some of your favorite volunteer projects.

-- Regeneron Kids Day: My company dedicates one day to providing STEM discovery for hundreds of kids and I’m involved in developing curriculum for this day.
+- Regeneron Kids Day: My company dedicates one day to providing STEM discovery for hundreds of kids, I’m involved in developing curriculum for this day.
 The annual program means kids come to our campus for a full day of science discovery.
-The kids are literally cheering for science.
+The kids are literally cheering for science (laughs).

 You are the head of cardiovascular research at your company.
 How do your professional responsibilities intersect with your volunteerism in this capacity?